learn-co-students/dynamic-orms-readme-v-000/README.md

 {"id"=>1, "name"=>"Hello", "album"=>"25", 0 => 1, 1 => "Hello", 2 => "25"}
 ```

-This will be helpful to us as we use information requested from our database table to build attributes and methods on our `Song` class, but more on that later.
+This will be helpful to us as we use information requested from our database table to build attributes and methods on our `Song` class, but more on that later....

 Okay, now that we see how our database and table have been set up, let's move onto metaprogramming our `Song` class using information from our database.